 Charge: Chairs Council is authorized by the Academic Senate to develop and recommend processes including, but not limited to, departmental budgeting, planning and program review, scheduling and facilities use, and syllabi recommendations.

+Voting Members: Faculty Chairs and one Counselor

-Members: Faculty Chairs.
-Non-voting Vice President, Instruction and three Instructional Deans.
+Non-voting Members: Vice President, Instruction and three Instructional Deans.

 Meeting Days and Times: 1st and 3rd Friday at 9am